Petersberg Declaration

 Hotel Petersberg, where the Petersberg tasks were defined in 1992.

 The Petersberg Declaration was adopted by ministers of the Western European Union on 19 June 1992 at Hotel Petersberg, near Bonn in Germany.
 It defined military tasks of a humanitarian, disarming, peacekeeping and peacemaking nature that the WEU would be empowered to do.
 The contents and responsibilities arising from the declaration, known as the Petersberg Tasks, were later transferred to the European Union's (EU) European Security and Defence Policy (ESDP), presently known as the Common Security and Defence Policy (CSDP).

 Outline

 The member states agreed to deploy their troops and resources from across the whole spectrum of the military under the authority of the WEU.
-The tasks, which covered a range of possible military missions ranging from the most simple to the most robust military intervention, were formulated as:
+The tasks, which covered a range of possible military missions ranging from the simplest to the most robust military intervention, were formulated as: